 There has been a great deal of work aimed at establishing (or refuting) the list-decodability of explicit rank metric codes.
 It is shown in~\cite{WachterZeh13} that Gabidulin codes~\cite{Gabidulin85}---the rank-metric analog of Reed-Solomon codes---are \em not \em list-decodable to capacity, or even much beyond half their minimum distance.
-However, there have been works~\cite{GuruswamiX13, GuruswamiWX16} designing explicit codes meeting the lower bound of Theorem~\ref{thm:rank-metric-lb-1}.
+However, there have been works~\cite{GuruswamiX13, GuruswamiWX16} designing explicit codes meeting the limitation of Theorem~\ref{thm:rank-metric-lb-1}.

-As with standard (Hamming-metric) codes, it is interesting to study the list-decodability of random linear rank-metric codes; we say that $\cC \subseteq \FF_q^{n \times m}$ is linear if it forms an $\FF_q$-linear space.
 Following the approach of~\cite{ZyablovP81} for Hamming metric codes, \cite{Ding15} shows that random linear rank metric codes of rate $R = (1 - p)(1 - bp) - \eps$ are $(p, \exp(O(1/\eps))$-list-decodable, where as above $b = n/m$.
 In a recent paper of Guruswami and Resch~\cite{GuruswamiR17}, this result was strengthened to give a list size of $O(1/\eps)$. \begin{theorem}[\cite{GuruswamiR17}] Let $p\in(0,1)$ and $q\geq2$.
 There is some constant $C_{p,q}$ so that the following holds.
-For all sufficiently large $n,m$ with $b = n/m$, a random linear rank metric code $\calC\subseteq \FF_q^{m \times n}$ of rate $R=(1-p)(1-bp)-\eps$ is $(p,C_{p,q}/\eps)$-list decodable with high probability. \end{theorem} The proof of Theorem~\ref{thm:rank-metric-2} uses ideas from the approach of \cite{GuruswamiHK11} to prove Theorem~\ref{thm:ghk11}.
-This is a beautiful argument, but as with the results of \cite{GuruswamiHK11}, the result of \cite{GuruswamiR17} suffers from the fact that $C_{p,q}$ tends to $\infty$ as $p$ approachs 1.
+For all sufficiently large $n,m$ with $b = n/m$, a random linear rank metric code $\mathcal{C}\subseteq \mathbb{F}_q^{m \times n}$ of rate $R=(1-p)(1-bp)-\eps$ is $(p,C_{p,q}/\eps)$-list decodable with high probability. \end{theorem} The proof of Theorem~\ref{thm:rank-metric-2} uses ideas from the approach of \cite{GuruswamiHK11} to prove Theorem~\ref{thm:ghk11}.
+This is a beautiful argument, but as with the results of \cite{GuruswamiHK11}, the result of \cite{GuruswamiR17} suffers from the fact that $C_{p,q}$ tends to $\infty$ as $p$ approaches 1.
 It is shown in \cite{GuruswamiR17}, Proposition A.2, that when $p = 1 - \eta$, a uniformly random rank metric code of rate $R = (\eta - \eta b + \eta^2 b)/2$ is $(p, 4/(\eta - \eta b + \eta^2 b))$-list-decodable, and that work poses the question of whether or not a random linear rank metric code can achieve this.
 Our results, described in the next section, show that the answer is ``yes" for $q=2$.